-Notice is given in terms of the Environmental Impact Assessment Regulations Listing Notice 1 of 2014 of Government Notice No. R983 in Government Gazette No. 32822 of 4 December 2014 as amended on 07 April
+Notice is given in terms of the Envir tal Impact Assessment Regulations Natice 1 of 2014 of Government Natice No. R983 in Government Gazette No. 38282 of 4 December 2014 as amended on 07 April 2017 under the National Environmental ment Act, Act 107 of 1998 of intent to carry out the following activity:

-2017 under the National Environmental Management Act, Act 107 of 1998 of intent to carry out the following activity: (ACTIVITY NO. 4) The development and rela-
+(ACTIVITY NO. 4) The development and related operation of facilities or infrastructure for the concentration of animals in densities that exceed (i) 20 square meters per large stock unit and more than 500 units per faciand where such development (ii) will occur outside an urban area, where the total land

-(ACTWITY NO. 4) The development and related operation of facilities or infrastructure for the concentration of animals in densities that exceed (i) 20 square meters per large stock unit and more than 500 units per facility.
+(ACTIVITY NO. 27) The clearance of an area of 1 hectare or more, but less than 20 hectares of indigenous vegetation ocal Municipality.

-(ACTIVITY NO. 27) The clearance of an area of 1 hectare or more, but less than 20 hectares of indigenous vegetation.
+(ACTIVITY NO. 28) Residential, mixed, retail, commercial, industrial or institutional develooment where such land was used for agriculture, came farming, equestrian purposes or afforestation on or after 01 April 1998

-(ACTIVITY NO. 28) Residential, mixed, retail, commercial, industrial or institutional develogment where such land was used for agriculture, game farming, equestrian purposes or afforestation on or after 01 April 1998 and where such development (ii) will occur outside an urban area, where the total land to be developed is bioper than 1 bectars
+PROJECT TITLE AND DISCRIPTION Rust construction of a cattle feedlot with capacity for 5 000 cattle.
+LOCATION: Farm Rust 146, situated in Henneman District within Mathabeng

-PROJECT TITLE AND DISCRIPTION: Poplicerbos 150 construction of a cattle receiptor with capacity for 5 000 cattle.
-LOCATIONE Farm Popliersbors 150. situated in Ventersburg District within Matthabeng Local Municipality area.
+OFFICIAL: Free State Department of Econoand Environmental Affairs, Telephone nr 051 400 9593

-OFFICIAL: Free State Department of Economic Small Business Development Tourism and Environmental Affairs, Telephone nr 051 400 9593 tal interest in the matter to the consultant
+CONSULTANT: Bucandi Environmental Solutions, PO Box 317, Vilioenskroo Tel 076 422 3484, Fax 086 551 1894, Villioenskroon, 9520

-CONSULTANT: Bucandi Environmental Solutions, PO Box 317, Vilipenskroon, 9520.
-Tel 076.422 3/84, Fax 086 551 1894, E-Mail info@bucandi.co.za
+E-Mail info@bucandi.co.za

 DATE OF NOTICE: 1 February 2023.
-In order to ensure that you are identified as an Interested or Affected Party, please submit your name, contact information and environmen-
+In order to ensure that you are identified as an Interested or Affected Party, please submit your name, contact information and environi in the matter to the consultant